InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 Although open source communities seem to be similar in some cases, there are peculiarities that define their actual idiosyncrasy.
 Details such as selecting the code review tool may mean a significant change in the way this is analyzed.
-This also takes place in inner source projects.
+This also takes place in InnerSource projects.

-Infrastructure is indeed a key part of the inner source process as this may force developers to work in a specific way.
+Infrastructure is indeed a key part of the InnerSource process as this may force developers to work in a specific way.
 As an example, the OpenStack community uses Gerrit and forces developers willing to commit a piece of code to use this.
 This means that the community is 100% sure